miniJs/miniCount/README.md

 ### To Do
 ---------

+* Add test coverage
+* Handle sentence segmenation exceptions such as "Mr."
 * Add paragraph support
-* Add test coverage using jasmine.js

 ### Licence
 -----------